Ramen to Greek yoghurt: Recipes by K-pop stars that you can recreate at home

 Easy ramen by Got7’s Mark

-This ramen recipe by Got7’s Mark makes a great supper.
+This ramen recipe by K-pop star Mark makes a great supper.
 You can easily get the ingredients at a supermarket or convenience store and all you need is literally just a microwave.

 K-pop idols may have some strict diet restrictions but once in a while even they do give way to unhealthy indulgences, and it’s worth it.